2018 United States gubernatorial elections

+Six women won election for the first time as Governor in 2018.

 Election predictions

 Several sites and individuals publish predictions of competitive seats.
 These predictions look at factors such as the strength of the incumbent (if the incumbent is running for re-election), the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assign ratings to each seat, with the rating indicating the predicted advantage that a party has in winning that seat.
 Most election predictors use "tossup" to indicate that neither party has an advantage, "lean" to indicate that one party has a slight advantage, "likely" or "favored" to indicate that one party has a significant but not insurmountable advantage and "safe" or "solid" to indicate that one party has a near-certain chance of victory.
 Some predictions also include a "tilt" rating that indicates that one party has an advantage that is not quite as strong as the "lean" rating would indicate (except Fox News, where "likely" is the highest rating given).
 Governors whose names are in parentheses are not contesting the election.